kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 <figure><img src="../../../../.gitbook/assets/image (34).png" alt=""><figcaption><p>Your workspace after this method.
 It's easy and minimal, but has very low contrast.</p></figcaption></figure>

 This method creates a color cube that is very "unbiased"--it has fidelity in all directions, which, while creating a good representation of true color, can result in unnatural saturation.
-To account for this, the saturation compression gamut compression method can be selected.&#x20;
+To account for this, the saturation compression gamut compression method can be selected.

 <figure><img src="../../../../.gitbook/assets/image (30).png" alt=""><figcaption><p>The color cube after saturation compression.</p></figcaption></figure>

+#### For all methods

 After you have used your preferred method, you need to apply gamma correction.
-If you do not do this, you end up with incorrect gamma, which can mainly be seen on skin tones.&#x20;
+If you do not do this, you end up with incorrect gamma, which can mainly be seen on skin tones.

 For the ACES method, you need to add another Color Space Transform node, with input color space and gamma of sRGB, with the output color space of sRGB but output gamma of linear.

 <figure><img src="../../../../.gitbook/assets/image (6) (1).png" alt=""><figcaption><p>ACES method after gamma correction.</p></figcaption></figure>

 For both ARRI methods, nearly the exact same steps are taken as the ACES method, but, instead of sRGB input color space and gamma, we use an input color space of Rec.709, but input gamma of Gamma 2.4.
-Keep the output color space at sRGB and output gamma at linear.&#x20;
+Keep the output color space at sRGB and output gamma at linear.

 <figure><img src="../../../../.gitbook/assets/image (45).png" alt=""><figcaption><p>LogC4 after gamma correction.</p></figcaption></figure>